-VanDyk Mortgage brings you the CatchMark Performance of the Week for the spring sports season.
+VanDyk Mortgage brings you the first CatchMark Performance of the Week for the spring sports season.

-The nominees are announced and voting opens on Wednesday morning.
-Voting closes at noon Friday.
-Shortly after, the winner of the CatchMark Performance of the Week will be announced.
+Nominations and voting will release Wednesday morning and voting closes at noon Friday.
+Shortly after, the winner of the CatchMark Player of the Week will be announced.

-Without further ado, here are the nominees for the CatchMark Performance of the Week for events spanning May 2-7, 2022.
-Read the description of each athlete’s achievements and cast your vote at the bottom of the story.
+Without further ado, here are the nominees for the CatchMark Performance of the Week series.
+Read the description of each athlete’s accolades and cast your vote at the bottom of the story.

 The junior leader for the Norse girls soccer team began the season on a high note, scoring two goals in a winter wonderland last Thursday.
 Pannucci’s pair of goals late in the game gave North Muskegon the 2-0 victory over Western Michigan Christian.
 On Friday, she bent in a nifty goal on a corner kick in the Norse’s 3-1 victory over Grand Rapids NorthPointe Christian.
 Pannucci will look to lead her team to a second consecutive state title this season.

 Vikings freshman Camden Thompson made quite the name for himself throughout the basketball season this winter.
 The stud rookie carried his dominance over to track at Whitehall’s first meet of the season at Grand Valley State University last week.
 Thompson broke Whitehall’s school record in the 60-meter hurdles with a time of 9.28 seconds.
 The record was previously held by Brandon Kallhoff, who posted a time of 9.82 in 2018.